jbarratt/serialized-hugo/README.md

   $ hugo new post/$(date +"%Y")/mypost.md

+If it's going to have images,

+  $ hugo new --kind post-bundle post/$(date +"%Y")/my-post

 There are some tools in the `tools/` directory:

 * `deploy.sh`: cleans, builds, runs s3 deploy, and does a cloudfront invalidation on `/`